The least I can do is speak up.

 For me, the answer has been advocacy.

-In 2016, I was a REAL Change Fellow with RESULTS and I learned how our government works from the ground up.
+In 2016, I was a RESULTS Fellow (formerly known as REAL Change Fellow) and I learned how our government works from the ground up.
 I learned how to talk to my members of Congress about global health policy, including new legislation called the Reach Act that could pave the way for the end of preventable child and maternal deaths around the world.

 I also had the opportunity to take my message straight to Capitol Hill.
 Here’s what surprised me: the staff in my Senator’s office actually listened to what I had to say.
 When I told the story about my cousin in Nigeria, and why passing the Reach Act should be a priority, the legislative aide looked at me and said: “I’ve never talked to anyone who’s had that experience.”